ujwal-paik/ujwalpaiks/README.md

 # ujwalpaiks
-this is my first git repository
+This is my first git repository.
+Author - ujwal paikrao